Early childhood intervention: Milestones birth to three

 However, if a child is premature it is not correct to compare them to this list of developments to be achieved by the age of three.
-Their chronological age of a premature child needs to be considered.
+The chronological age of a premature child needs to be considered.
 That is, if a child is 12 weeks old but was born four weeks early, then the child's chronological age is only eight weeks.
 This is the age that needs to be considered when comparing the child's developments to others.

-Recent discovery has also suggested that in some premature children the delays do not appear until the age of three, suggesting that all premature children receive Early Intervention Therapy rather than just those who appear to have developmental delays.
+Recent discovery has also suggested that in some premature children the delays do not appear until the age of three, suggesting that all premature children receive early intervention therapy rather than just those who appear to have developmental delays.

 Early intervention services

 The following is a list of what early intervention can provide: